michellexchen/Independent-Study/MASTER.md

 **Michelle Chen:**         I don&#39;&#39;t think your presentation was that bad.

 **AA:**         He told me I said &quot;sorry,&quot; like, 15 times, which I think I did because I think what happened was, when we were doing the midterm—oh my god, I&#39;m literally the worst person.
 My sophomore year was so hard.
 But when I did the midterm—my sophomore year was hard because I kept trying to be genuine and stuff like that and I would always get rejected or something.
 But what happened was I, um, when we did the midway demo or something for the final project, I was just poking fun.
 I was being sarcastic, right?
-I was, like, we&#39;re so much better than everyone else because we were doing RTS(?) and stuff like that.
+I was, like, we&#39;re so much better than everyone else because we were doing RTS and stuff like that.
 But I was being explicitly sarcastic and I think Duvall thought I was being serious, or at least some other students thought I was being serious.
-And I felt really bad because I was like, wow, I think people think I am actually, like, an elitist just because I&#39;m doing RTS instead of a platformer(?).
+And I felt really bad because I was like, wow, I think people think I am actually, like, an elitist just because I&#39;m doing RTS instead of a platforme game.
 And then I felt really bad and then at the end of the—and then the final presentation when I was talking, I was like—I apparently I said sorry a lot of times, but I think part of it was, like, I just felt bad because I didn&#39;t want people to think our project was amazing and that we were the #1 group in the class.
 So I kind of downplayed everything that we did in our project.
 And then Duvall was, like, &quot;Oh, you&#39;re saying sorry too many times.&quot; The first time he was like, you know, that was good, but, you know, lay off a little bit on that stuff.
 And I was, like, okay, fine.
 And then after the demo he was, like, &quot;You&#39;re being way too passive about this stuff and you&#39;re downplaying your whole project and everything.&quot; And I felt really bad.
 I was like, I don&#39;t know what to do man.
 This is the problem; I just overthink.
 But, anyways, yeah, that&#39;s what happened.
 And then the reason I also said that was, when I was taking my independent study with Duvall, I think it was, overall, a good experience.
 But, at the same time, I think our interests were not aligned completely when I was taking the independent study, which is part—I think I didn&#39;t really end up enjoying it as much as I wanted to.
 I think just because Duvall is very, very—he cares a lot about, like, the game, you know, and stuff like that.

 **Michelle Chen:**         What was your independent study?